Response General Settings

 The format of the data returned in the response body of a REST API call.
 It determines how the data is structured and interpreted.
 You can select from various content types such as JSON, XML, or Text, depending on the API's response format.
 Choosing the correct content type ensures proper handling and parsing of the response data during integration.

 Note: This field is available starting from DRUID version 7.16.
-In earlier versions, response types (Connector Field Type) were specified within the mapping table.
+In earlier versions, you specify the response types (Connector Field Type) within the mapping table.

 Map Entire JSON Payload